 - In the left-side navigation pane, click Nodes.
-On the Nodes page, you can find the newly added virtual-node-eci node.
+On the Nodes page, you can find the newly added node virtual-node-eci.

-- Run the following commands to query the deployment status of virtual-node-controller and virtual-node-admission-controller: For more information, see Use kubectl on Cloud Shell to manage ACK clusters.Run the following command:
+- Run the following commands to query the deployment result of virtual-node-controller and virtual-node-admission-controller: For more information, see Use kubectl on Cloud Shell to manage ACK clusters.Run the following command:

 kubectl -n kube-system get statefulset virtual-node-eciThe following output is returned: